 Elizabeth had reached that melancholy time of life when many of her oldest and most trusted companions and advisers were dying.
 However, Lord Burghley, 72 at the time of the Oxford visit, lived until 1598.

 The young courtiers who surrounded the Queen were probably wondering when she too would die.
-Bewigged, bejewelled, black-toothed, and caked with make-up, she must have seemed (at 59) ancient.
+Bewigged, bejewelled, and caked with make-up, to them she must have seemed (at 59) ancient.

 The Oxford locals, kept some way off, were probably dazzled.